pghvlaans/sbotools/man-md/sbotools.1.md

 option with any of **solibs** (default), **perl**, **python**, **ruby** or **all** in a comma-separated list to perform extra package tests.

+A limited number of SlackBuilds download files when running, which some users consider a security risk.
+Set **NONET** to **TRUE** to prevent this behavior.

 ## BUGS

 None known.
 If found, Issues and Pull Requests to